 Space Availability

 You need to check how much space you have before planting a tree near your home.
-Some trees grow wide and tall.
-They need lots of room to spread their roots and branches.
+Some trees grow wide and tall and need lots of room to spread their roots and branches.
 They might not grow well if they are too close to your house or other trees.

-Also, if a tree is big, its roots can harm the walls of your house.
-A good tip is to plant small trees if your yard is tiny.
-Look at the full size of a tree before planting it near your home!
+Also, if a tree is big, its roots can harm your house’s walls.
+If your yard is tiny, a good tip is to plant small trees.
+Look at a tree’s full size before planting it near your home!

 Tree size and Growth Rate

-Think about the size of a tree and how fast it grows before planting.
+Before planting, consider a tree’s size and growth rate.
 Some trees grow quickly and get very big.
 The Willow tree is one kind.
-It becomes large too soon, so it’s not right for small areas near houses.
+It becomes large too soon, so it’s unsuitable for small areas near houses.

 Tree’s Root System

-Tree roots are a big deal.
+Tree roots are essential.
 They like wet soil and grow away from your house because it’s usually dry near the base.
 But be careful!
 Some trees have strong roots that can harm your home’s base or the whole building if planted too close.

 Silver maple is one of those trees with fast-growing roots that can cause problems for nearby structures.
 Also, don’t forget – a tree won’t grow well if it’s too close to things like walls and fences, which could make it weak and unsafe.